janpetzold/prince2-foundation-summary/README.md

 - three steps to Risk Management: identification (describe), assess (likelihood, impact) and control (respond)
 - risk appetite: how much risk is a company willing to accept
 - risk tolerance: acceptable/unacceptable deviations from what is expected
-- risk owner: responsible for managing, monitoring and control of risk aspects assigned to them
+- risk owner: responsible for managing, monitoring and control of risk aspects assigned to him
 - risk actionee: carries out risk response action

 #### Risk Management Strategy ####
 - document that defines project procedures for Risk Management
 - how risks will be identified, assessed, controlled and communicated (techniques and standards to be applied)
-- also provides guidelines for risk communication
 - template may already exist in the company/programme

 #### Risk Register ####